• Skip to main content

 Source: PortfolioVisualizer.com

 The good news is that investors – at least U.S. investors – have a number of great options for small cap value in the form of highly-liquid, low-cost ETFs.
 Unfortunately, the differences among these ETFs are not always immediately obvious, and their factor loading varies greatly.
-Let’s dive right into the specific differences among the most popular small cap value ETFs – VIOV, VBR, AVUV, IJS, SLYV, and ISCV.
+Let's dive right into the specific differences among the most popular small cap value ETFs – VIOV, VBR, AVUV, IJS, SLYV, DFAT, and ISCV.

 Let’s start with analyzing VBR from Vanguard as a basis for the discussion.

-VBR is far and away the most popular small cap value ETF, probably because it’s one of the oldest and is the cheapest, with a fee of only 0.07%.
+VBR is far and away the most popular small cap value ETF, probably because it's one of the oldest and one of the cheapest, with a fee of only 0.07%.
 VBR casts a wide net that holds nearly 1,000 stocks.
-Because of this, it’s not actually a pure small cap value play; it has some decent mid cap value exposure as well.
+Because of this, it's not actually a pure small cap value play; it has some decent mid cap value exposure as well.

 This might sound like a good thing, but in targeting the Size and Value premia, we’re looking for the smallest and cheapest stocks simultaneously.
 Put another way, we’re looking to capture the cheapest stocks (in terms of their relative book value) from a basket of the smallest stocks (recall that the Value premium is most prominent within the smallest stocks).
 Moreover, the Size premium specifically is the return of small stocks minus the return of large stocks, written as small minus big or SmB.
 Consequently, VBR’s wider net and subsequent mid-cap exposure sort of work against our goal.

 More importantly, the CRSP US Small Cap Value Index that this ETF tracks does a comparatively worse job of capturing the Value premium.
-That is, VBR’s exposure to Value (and Size) has been lower than the other ETFs on this list.
+That is, VBR's exposure to Value (and Size) has been lower than the other ETFs on this list.
 Basically, other funds deliver objectively superior factor exposure at only a slightly higher cost.
+In summary, VBR is neither very small nor very value-y.

 This brings us to VIOV, SLYV, and IJS.
 VIOV is another small cap value fund from Vanguard that is slightly more expensive and tracks a different index.
 SLYV comes from SPDR, and IJS from iShares.
 All three of these funds seek to track the same index: the S&P SmallCap 600 Value Index.
 Conveniently, they are all great options to track that index and are pretty comparable.
 Their historical performance and factor loading have been nearly identical, so I’d say the choice is basically down to fees.
 VIOV and SLYV both cost 15 basis points.
 IJS costs slightly more at 18.